AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference.md

 And that about sums it up!

-{% include unsplashAttribution.md name: "Olesya Grichina", username: "lsgr", photo_id: "6gKx3ESOoFE" %}
+{% include unsplashAttribution.md name: "Olesya Grichina", username: "lsgr", photoId: "6gKx3ESOoFE" %}